 Application files are given to program faculty for review.
 After completing the admissions process, each program presents their admissions recommendations to the Graduate Admissions Committee.
 The Committee (whose membership includes department chairs, faculty, and the graduate school dean) reviews the recommendations and makes the final decision regarding each candidate’s admission.

 Each applicant will be notified of an admission decision via email.
-A letter will be posted on your application status page and mailed to you.
+The decision letter will be posted on your application status page and also mailed to you.
 No information regarding your admission status will be given over the phone.

 Graduate Reply process

-If admitted to a Counseling Psychology, School Counseling, Student Affairs Administration, Preservice Teaching, or Educational Leadership (EdD) degree program, you will be required to complete a Graduate Reply form indicating your decision regarding the offer of admission.
-If you choose to attend, a $200 nonrefundable tuition deposit is required in order to hold a space in the entering class.
+If admitted to a Counseling, Therapy, School Psychology, School Counseling, Student Affairs Administration, Master of Arts in Teaching, or Educational Leadership (EdD) degree program, you will be required to complete a Graduate Reply form indicating your decision regarding the offer of admission.
+If you choose to attend, a $100 nonrefundable tuition deposit is required in order to hold a space in the entering class.

 The graduate school offers admission with the expectation that students will matriculate in the semester specified during the application process.
 We understand that extraordinary circumstances can prevent enrollment.
 In that case, you may request a deferral of your admission for one full year from your original intended start term (Fall 2021 to Fall 2022.)
 You may only request a deferral for the same program to which you were admitted.
 If you want to enter a different program, you will need to submit a new application and follow all admissions requirements and deadlines for the new program.